 OPT036 - Independent Prescribing

-This module aims to provide eye care practitioners with the knowledge and skills to provide a high standard of independent prescribing.
+This module aims to equip you with the knowledge and skills to provide a high standard of independent prescribing.

 |Credits||20 credits - CET points available|